wp-plugins/post-type-spotlight/readme.txt

 1. The settings page.
 2. Options on the edit screen
 3. Markup example when using post_class();
-4. Something you can do with a featured post.
-5. Shows featured posts in post edit tables.
+4. Shows featured posts in post edit tables.

 == Changelog ==

-= 1.1 =
+= 2.0 =
+* Changing how featured posts are designated.
+Instead of post meta, the plugin now uses a hidden taxonomy.
+* Added a widget for showing featured posts.
+* Fixed the post_class filter to work properly on secondary loops.
+* Fixed bug where the featured column would not show when viewing Media in the admin with list view.
+* Fixed bug where saving settings did not always work.
-* Added the pts_featured_checkbox_text filter to the text to the left of the checkbox.
+* Changed the featured star in the admin to use the WordPress Dashicon font.

-= 1.0.1 =
-* The plugin should only allow public post types to be checked off on the settings page.

 = 1.0 =
 * Hello world!